-The polyphony limit setting is stored separately for each organ, allowing you to fine-tune the limit along with other performance-related options separately for each organ individually, as well as allowing you to set the limit more or less conservatively depending on the way in which you typically play and register each particular organ.
+The polyphony limit setting is stored separately for each organ, allowing you to fine-tune the limit along with other performance-related options (especially the 'Audio engine | Real-time audio pitch-shifting quality' organ preference) separately for each organ individually, as well as allowing you to set the limit more or less conservatively depending on the way in which you typically play and register each particular organ.

 For example, suppose you had several smaller sample sets that could easily be used on your computer with all audio engine features enabled, thus giving the highest possible degree of realism.
-However, suppose you also owned one very large sample set that pushed the computer to its limit, but you wanted to be able to use a higher polyphony to get the full 'tutti' sound from that sample set.
-You might then perhaps consider disabling the enclosure (swell box) filters or per-pipe EQ filters, just for that sample set, and so would be able to set the polyphony limit correspondingly higher just for that sample set:
+However, suppose you also owned one very large sample set that pushed the computer to its limit, but that you wanted to be able to use a higher polyphony to get the full 'tutti' sound from that particular sample set.
+You might then perhaps consider disabling higher-definition audio pitch-shifting and/or disabling the enclosure (swell box) filters or per-pipe EQ filters, just for that sample set, and so would be able to set the polyphony limit correspondingly higher just for that sample set: